HakaiInstitute/hakai-erddap/README.md

 python update_erddap_views.py --jinja-only
 ```

+The `views/HakaiWatershedsStreamStations.json` config determines how they are updated.

 Commit any changes made to the different files within `views/*.sql` to the main branch.

 ## Continuous Integration